Using Transmit 5 for macOS with DigitalOcean Spaces

 Transmit 'Inspector' pane with 'Read' permission set to 'World'

-Transmit will update the file’s permissions.
+Transmit updates the file’s permissions.
 Return to your browser and reload the URL we tried before.
 Your file should successfully load.